top of page

 What Is the CEO Apprenticeship?

-Through the apprenticeship, you will:
+Through the apprenticeship, participants will:

-A National Certificate of Completion of Apprenticeship upon successful completion
+• Earn a National Certificate of Completion of Apprenticeship upon successful completion

 This is not a single course—it’s a career pathway and business launch plan.